Outside Scholarships: What You Need to Know

 Apply Widely: Increase your chances by applying for many.

-Tailor Applications: Highlight your strengths in each one.
+Tailor Applications: Highlight your strengths based on the criteria in each one.

 Stay Updated: Check deadlines and new opportunities.